 RI Financial Accounting Network System.
-The Department requests \$1.1 million, or \$256,331 more than enacted for operational expenditures of the Rhode Island Financial Accounting Network System.
+The Department requested \$1.1 million, or \$256,331 more than enacted for operational expenditures of the Rhode Island Financial Accounting Network System.
 The request includes the restoration of \$176,251 for contracts of license and maintenance costs.
 These savings were proposed as part of the Department's FY 2012 constrained budget.
 Subsequently, it indicated that the savings are not achievable.
 The request includes new expenditures of \$80,080 for contracted Oracle database administrator.
 The part-time administrator will ensure that backups are being completed, provide disaster recovery services and provide technical advice on system enhancements.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Labor and Training Federal Funds Shortfall.
 The enacted budget includes \$26.6 million from all funds for all centralized information technology services, of which \$17.2 million or 64.7 percent is from general revenues.
-The Department requests revised expenditures of \$26.6 million; however, shifts \$0.8 million of federal expenses to general revenues due to an anticipated federal fund shortfall in the Department of Labor and Training.
-This consists of \$0.7 million for salaries and benefits and \$0.1 million for operating expenses.
-The Department of Labor and Training indicates that it is anticipating continued downward trends in federal funding for its programs, which thereby decreases service costs that could be allocated to federal funds.
-The Division allocates the expenses based on services rendered the year before and the various state agencies reimburse the Division for the non-general revenue portion of the service costs.
+The Department requested revised expenditures of \$26.6 million; however, shifted \$0.8 million of federal expenses to general revenues due to an anticipated federal fund shortfall in the Department of Labor and Training.
+This consists of \$0.7 million for salaries and benefits and

+\$0.1 million for operating expenses.
+The Department of Labor and Training indicated that it is anticipating continued downward trends in federal funding for its programs, which thereby decreases service costs that could be allocated to federal funds.
+The Division allocates the expenses based on services rendered the year before and the various state agencies reimburse the Division for the nongeneral revenue portion of the service costs.
 If user agencies do not have other sources available then the Division retains the service costs as general revenue expenses.

-The Division indicates that it is in the process of developing a system that would enable it to identify shortfalls from other sources sooner.
+The Division indicated that it is in the process of developing a system that would enable it to identify shortfalls from other sources sooner.
 This issue will become more prevalent as federal sources from stimulus funds are extinguished.
 Subsequent to the budget submission, the Department of Labor and Training indicated that it received some federal grants for information technology related projects.
 If the grants are not designated for specific projects, some of the funds may be used to decrease this shortfall.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly shifted \$0.4 million from general revenues to available federal funds.

 Information Technology Operations Center.
-The Department requests revised expenditures of \$2.7 million from Rhode Island Capital Plan funds for the Information Technology Enterprise Operations Center.
+The Department requested revised expenditures of \$2.7 million from Rhode Island Capital Plan funds for the Information Technology Enterprise Operations Center.
 In the fall of 2009, the Department purchased an 80,000 square foot building off Jefferson Boulevard.
 Renovations were completed in late September 2011 and the Division of Information Technology moved in mid-November 2011.
 The request is \$2.4 million more than enacted and is \$1.4 million more than the approved plan.
 It includes new expenditures of \$275,000 to seal coat the parking lot, upgrade the security system and wall repair.

 Subsequently, the Department indicated that it inadvertently overstated the request by \$1.0 million.

-The Governor recommends \$1.4 million, including \$1.1 million in reappropriated funds and \$275,000 for the requested new items.
+The Governor recommended \$1.4 million, including \$1.1 million in reappropriated funds and \$275,000 for the requested new items.
+The Assembly concurred.